-Wesley Hawkins, talk of the Brown Jackson hearings, describes life after pornography sentence
+Wesley Hawkins, talk of the Jackson hearings, describes life after pornography sentence

 Hawkins said that almost a decade later, it was disorienting to hear U.S. senators invoke his name since his case hadn’t garnered even local media attention — attention he said his mother had worried about constantly when his case was in court.

-“She was always saying, what if someone comes to you about this, and I said ‘mom, my case isn’t big enough for any kind of press.'"
+“She was always saying, ‘What if someone comes to you about this,' and I said, ‘Mom, my case isn’t big enough for any kind of press.’ ”

 Of the attention his case is getting now, Hawkins noted that many in the GOP continued to support candidates who faced allegations of sexual misconduct.
 “While I’m not defending my actions, because, again, they are undefendable, I feel that their hypocrisy should be pointed out.”